TEV İnanç Türkeş High School for Gifted Students: History

 In 1990, Turkish businessman Sezai Türkeş established the İnanç Foundation (İnanç Vakfı) in memory of his late wife, İnanç Türkeş.
-The foundation aimed to support the education of underprivileged but gifted students in Türkiye.
+The foundation aimed to support the education of underprivileged but gifted students in Turkey.
 In 1993, the foundation opened the private school Özel İnanç Lisesi with an initial cohort of 30 students.
 At full capacity, the school was designed to host up to 210 students across seven grades: one preparatory year, three years of middle school, and three years of high school.

 In 1995, the school faced financial difficulties and halted the construction of its campus.
 In 1997, due to national educational reforms, the middle school section was discontinued.

 In 2001, the Turkish Education Foundation (TEV) assumed administrative control of the school.
 In 2002, it was officially renamed TEV İnanç Türkeş Özel Lisesi (TEVİTÖL).

-Education and Mission
+Education and mission

 TEVİTÖL is a co-educational boarding school that provides full-time education to students identified as gifted or high-achieving.
 The school’s mission is to deliver a modern academic and cultural education while nurturing students’ individual characteristics and talents.
 Its objective is to help students reach their full intellectual, social, and emotional potential.